What's next for the UK as Queen Elizabeth II laid to rest

 LONDON (AP) — The death of Queen Elizabeth II set in motion a tightly choreographed series of ceremonial and constitutional steps, as Britain undergoes a period of national mourning and enters the reign of King Charles III.

-A long-established 10-day plan, code-named Operation London Bridge, covers arrangements for the queen's final journey to London and state funeral.
-Here is a look at what will happen in the coming days:
+A long-established 10-day plan, code-named Operation London Bridge, covered arrangements for the queen's final journey to London and state funeral.
+Here is what the plan includes for the coming days:

+— The queen's coffin is taken by hearse from St. Giles Cathedral in Edinburgh to Edinburgh Airport.
+It will be flown by the Royal Air Force to London and taken to Buckingham Palace.

+— King Charles III and his wife, Queen Consort Camilla, visit Northern Ireland, where they meet politicians and faith leaders and attend a service of remembrance at St. Anne's Cathedral.

 People are also reading…